dscyrescotti/SwiftTheming/README.md

 ```
 > *Currently, SwiftTheming can be installed only via Swift Package Manager and Cocoapods.*

+## 👀 Migration guide for Version 2
+**SwiftTheming 🎨** has released Version 2 which inlcudes the major enhancement for code architecture and developer experience.
+Please check out the [migration guide](https://github.com/dscyrescotti/SwiftTheming/blob/main/MigrationGuide.md) to migrate from Version 1.

 ## 🎯 Usage
 ### Declaring multiple themes
 To get started, you need to define four different types of assets for color, font, gradient and image.
 Later, they will be used when creating different themes by injecting them as type alias.